-Students suffering from a physical disability which puts them at a disadvantage in written examinations should advise the Examinations Section (Ground Floor, the Chancellery) immediately their disability is known.
+Students suffering from a physical disability which puts them at a disadvantage in written examinations should advise the Officer-in-Charge Examinations Section (Ground Floor, the Chancellery) immediately their disability is known.
 If necessary, special arrangements will be made to meet the student's requirements.